-Enrollment codes for this Plan:

-401 High Option - Self Only

-402 High Option - Self and Family
+Enrollment codes for this Plan: 401 High Option - Self Only 402 High Option - Self and Family

-The Plan's Health Utilization and Disease Management Programs have accreditation from the Utilization Review Accreditation Committee (URAC) and the National Committee for Quality Assurance (NCQA).
-The Private Healthcare System PPO Network has NCQA accreditation for Credentialing and Recredentialing.
-See the 2008 Guide for more information on accreditation.
+The FOREIGN SERVICE BENEFIT PLAN's Health Utilization and Disease Management Programs have accreditation from the Utilization Review Accreditation Committee (URAC) and the National Committee for Quality Assurance (NCQA).
+The Coventry Health Care National Network (the Plan's PPO network) is credentialed and recredentialed to NCQA's, URAC's and CMS's (Center for Medicare and Medicaid Services) standards.
+See the 2009 Guide for more information on accreditation.

-Medco Health Solutions, Inc., the Pharmacy Benefit Manager (PBM) for the Foreign Service Benefit Plan, has accreditation from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
-See the 2008 Guide for more information on accreditation.
+The FOREIGN SERVICE BENEFIT PLAN's Pharmacy Benefit Manager (PBM), Medco Health Solutions, Inc., has accreditation from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+See the 2009 Guide for more information on accreditation.